fingels/reindeer_v2/README.md

 In case of successive runs, delete the `tmp` folder before running the next one.

 # TODO
 - Performance benchmark
 - Adapt to GGCAT
 - Connect with KMTricks
 - Serialisation unordered_map (librairie cereal) ?
 - Instead of adding files one by one sequentially, use a divide and conquer method.
-Highly parallelizable. (but how ?).
-Drawback: needs to implement merge structures.
+Parallelizable.
+Needs to implement merge structures.